Pine Mountain Settlement School

 ANGELA MELVILLE EDUCATIONAL PLAN 1929

 Like many teaching employees at Pine Mountain Angela Melville was asked to develop a plan for her educational program at Pine Mountain Settlement School.
-Unlike many of the plans that focused on a specific subject area, Miss Melville’s plan was more far-reaching in its concepts.
+Unlike many educational plans that focus on a program of discrete subject areas, Miss Melville’s plan was more far-reaching and integrated n its concepts.